If you are a dedicated runner, there is no shortage of devices to choose from. Today’s watches track everything from calorie burn to VO2 max.

 You will also find some smartwatch features such as smart notifications and audio prompts, as well as customisation options and excellent battery life.

-All in all, this is a well rounded device for the price.
-It will easily meet the needs of most runners.
+All in all, this is a well rounded device for the price that will easily meet the needs of most runners.
+There are rumours, though, that 245 will come later this year with bumped up specs.
+So watch this space as they say.

 The Fenix 5 is a beast of a watch and features everything you would ever want for fitness training and outdoor navigation.
 The device is perfect for those who are into multi sports and want to be able to track everything.
 The new Fenix line is lighter and sleeker than previous models and more feature-packed.